syncfusion-content/wpf-docs/wpf/Add-Syncfusion-Controls.md

 The following steps help you to add a required Essential WPF Control using XAML Code, for example: **SfTextBoxExt**.

-1) Create a WPF project in Visual Studio and refer the following assemblies:
+1. Create a WPF project in Visual Studio and refer the following assemblies:

     * Syncfusion.SfInput.WPF.dll
     * Syncfusion.SfShared.WPF.dll

-2) Include an XML namespace for the above assemblies to the Main window.
+2. Include an XML namespace for the above assemblies to the Main window.

+{% capture codesnippet1 %}
 {% tabs %}

 {% highlight XAML %}